Skip to content

 • The class must inherit from Output.
 Review the Output Class.

-• Create a class that encapsulates attributes and methods for the output.
-The following is the code for the CSV class:
+• Create a class that encapsulates the required attributes and methods for interacting with the target platform.
+Below the code for the CSV class is presented:

 CSV Class